AMartins87/mythos/README.md

 ---

 # **DEPLOYMENT**
-This project was created in GitHub and deployed to Heroku.
+This project was created on GitHub and deployed to Heroku.

-## **Following steps were taken in deployment of this project:**
+## **Following steps were taken in the deployment of this project:**

-1. Using the CI full template, new repository was created and named Mythos
+1. Using the CI full template, a new repository was created and named Mythos
-2. When in the new repository, following Django packages and supporting libraries were installed by using the command ***pip3 install*** : **Gunicorn, Psycopg, Cloudinary**.
+2. When in the new repository, the following Django packages and supporting libraries were installed by using the command ***pip3 install***: **Gunicorn, Psycopg, Cloudinary**.
 3.  *Requirements.txt* file was created and updated
-4. Project and app were created, app was added to my ***settings.py*** file into INSTALLED_APPS section
+4. Project and app were created, the app was added to my ***settings.py*** file in INSTALLED_APPS section
 5. First migration and testing of the server
-6. After the first migration, new app was created in Heroku, add-on of Postgres database was added to app resources
+6. After the first migration, a new app was created in Heroku, add-on of Postgres database was added to app resources
-7. Database attachment in GitPod by creating ***env.py*** and adding Postgres database link, SECRET_KEY and my Cloudinary link
+7. Database attachment in GitPod by creating ***env.py*** and adding Postgres database link, SECRET_KEY, and my Cloudinary link
-8. Entered Secret Key, Cloudinary and Postgres database to Config Vars in Heroku
+8. Entered Secret Key, Cloudinary, and Postgres database to Config Vars in Heroku
-9. Created templates, media and static files on top level of the directory
+9. Created templates, media, and static files on the top level of the directory
 10. Created **Procfile** and added my gunicorn code
-11. All changes added with add, commit and push commands in Github
+11. All changes added with add, commit, and push commands in Github
-12. Deployed content manually through Heroku by going to *Deploy* tab, connected my **GitHub** account and found my repository and connected it with **Heroku**
+12. Deployed content manually through Heroku by going to *Deploy* tab, connected my **GitHub** account and found my repository, and connected it with **Heroku**
 13. Pressed *Enable Automatic Deploys* and then pressed *Deploy Branch* button.
-Once this finished, I opened my app to check all works
+Once this was finished, I opened my app to check all works

 ---

 # **CREDITS**
 ## **MEDIA**

-**Hero image** on home page was created by me in [Canva](canva.com) **Placeholder image** which is used as a placeholder image when users don't upload their own was create by me in [Canva](canva.com)
+**Hero image** on the home page was created by me in [Canva](canva.com) **Placeholder image** which is used as a placeholder image when users don't upload their own was created by me in [Canva](canva.com)

-**README main image** was screenshoted from [Am I Responsive](https://ui.dev/amiresponsive?url=https://mythoi.herokuapp.com/)
+**README main image** was screenshotted from [Am I Responsive](https://ui.dev/amiresponsive?url=https://mythoi.herokuapp.com/)

 [Cicada story image](https://www.dailyartmagazine.com/hero-mythical-creatures-spiders-in-art/) - Tsuchigumo emaki, second-generation copy of the handscroll painting from Tosa Nagataka School